Healthy Boundaries Training

 • Provide guidelines for appropriate boundaries and self-care, including expectations of the PCUSA and the local presbytery.

-Healthy Boundaries: Beyond the Basics 201 is scheduled for those who have previously completed a full day of misconduct prevention training on the above dates.
+Healthy Boundaries: Beyond the Basics 201 is scheduled for those who have previously completed a full day of Healthy Boundaries 101 misconduct prevention training.

 Healthy Boundaries: Beyond the Basics 201 is a refresher course with new topics.
 In this shorter workshop you will be reminded of the need for healthy boundaries and good self-care.
 We will review the reality of power, and the policies & procedures necessary to protect vulnerable children, youth, & adults in your congregations.
 And we will consider the boundary challenges posed by finances and sexual attraction.
 The presentations will include material from the new FaithTrust Institute’s 201 course of the same name.